 - Have a clean criminal and driving record

-- Pass the Test for Adult Basic Education (TABE) with a score of at least 10
+- Pass the Test of Adult Basic Education (TABE) with a score of at least 10

 - Pass the Police Officer Physical Agility Test (POPAT)